citrix/workspace-linux-virtual-channel-sdk/docs/programming-guide.md

 | Evt_trigger_for_input | Connects the callback of an event structure to be triggered on the given file descriptor satisfying the input conditions. |
 | Evt_trigger_for_output | Connects the callback of an event structure to be triggered on the given file descriptor satisfying the output conditions. |

-### Receiver for Linux Timer (Tmr) Interface
+### Workspace app for Linux Timer (Tmr) Interface

-Receiver for Linux timer interface allows a virtual channel to set up a recurrent timer that invokes a given callback.
-The timer is attached to the event loop of the Receiver for Linux and is called from the event loop when the timer fires.
+Workspace app for Linux timer interface allows a virtual channel to set up a recurrent timer that invokes a given callback.
+The timer is attached to the event loop of the Workspace app for Linux and is called from the event loop when the timer fires.

 | Function | Description |